A Look Inside the Mind of an Active Shooter

 The Stages Leading up to the Attack

 As with anything in life, things happen in a progression.
 An active or mass shooting event is no different.
-There were many things that led up to the point of pulling the trigger on innocent people, and it happened in stages.
+Many things led to pulling the trigger on innocent people, which happened in stages.

 Stage One: The Fantasy Stage